Pauline Markham: The Black Crook

 The three were arrested and later pled guilty to assault with Markham receiving a $150 fine and Thompson and Henderson penalized $200 apiece.

 Markham, with the help of Richard Grant White, published The Life of Pauline Markham in 1871.

 In 1872 Markham appeared at Wood’s Museum with Belle Howitt in burlesque productions of Who Cried for the Rain, Red Riding Hood, The Three Musketeers and others, including several shows she had previously performed in with Thompson’s "British Blondes".
 The next year she toured with her own company in a piece described a fairy burlesque of the Golden Butterfly.
-That fall she returned to Niblo's Theatre to revive her rôle in The Black Crook.
+That fall she returned to Niblo's Theatre to revive her role in The Black Crook.